The Reality Check

 The pitch: "I discovered the ALGORITHM SECRET that Twitch doesn't want you to know."

-The truth: Twitch does not publish the internal mechanics of its recommendation system — anyone claiming they have the "real algorithm" is making it up.
+The truth: Twitch does not publish the internal mechanics of its recommendation system.
 What Twitch does publish, through its own Creator Camp education program, is that consistency, schedule, and community engagement are the growth levers.
 That's as close to an official answer as exists.
-There is no secret.
-There is no conspiracy.
-The people selling "secrets" are selling them because "be consistent for a long time" is the most un-sellable sentence in the English language, and they need a product.
+The actual mechanic is consistency over time — that's it.

 The costs they don't itemize